-Local health jurisdictions that meet the criteria set forth by the California Department of Public Health and follow the process in the county guidance may move further ahead in Stage 2 of the resilience roadmap.
+Local health jurisdictions that meet the criteria set forth by the California Department of Public Health and follow the process in the county guidance may move further ahead in the resilience roadmap.

-If a county decides to pursue a variance to move further into Stage 2, the local public health officer must:
+If a county decides to pursue a variance to move further ahead in the resilience roadmap, the local public health officer must:

 - Notify the California Department of Public Health (CDPH).